Skip to main content

 Try wall-mounted Christmas trees

 Wall-mounted Christmas trees are a recent appearance for the holidays.
-This solution is versatile, easy-to-use, and can work in any home, no matter how small.
+This solution is versatile, easy to use, and can work in any home, no matter how small.

 Alternatively, trees like this one from the Home Heritage Store give people a chance to experience an authentic-looking tree while also saving space.
 These half-trees are built to sit right up against a wall so you can still experience the natural look of a Christmas tree without needing additional space.